Settlement API

 Learn about Lithic's settlement reporting suite

-Lithic's Settlement API provides a distilled, unified view of cash movement and daily network activity.
-It enables customers to reconcile daily cash movements from their settlement accounts against their transaction history, as well as view interchange and network fees.
+Lithic's Settlement API provides a distilled view of settlement activity at multiple levels of granularity, enabling customers to reconcile daily cash movements from their settlement accounts against their transaction history, as well as view interchange and network fees.

 The Settlement API consists of the following: